Wenzel Trnka

-Wenzel Trnka von Krzowitz (Czech: Václav Trnka z Křovic; 1739–1791) was an Austrian-Czech physician, professor, and amateur composer of the 18th century.
+Wenzel Trnka von Krzowitz (Václav Trnka z Křovic; (16 October 1739 – 12 May 1791)) was an Austrian-Czech medical doctor, professor, and amateur composer.
 He is thought to have composed the canons Bei der Hitz im Sommer eß ich (English: In the heat of summer I eat) and Leck mir den Arsch fein recht schön sauber (English: Lick my arse right well and clean), which were previously attributed to Wolfgang Amadeus Mozart.

 Life

 He was born 16 October 1739 in Tábor in Bohemia.
-In 1769, during his medical studies, the famous physician Gerard van Swieten named him to serve as his assistant in the military hospital (Militärkrankenhaus).
+In 1769, during his medical studies, the famous medical doctor Gerard van Swieten named him to serve as his assistant in the military hospital (Militärkrankenhaus).
 He received his doctorate 19 February 1770 with a treatise entitled "De morbo coxario"; ("On disease of the hip").
 In June of the same year he was appointed to a professorial chair in anatomy at the University of Nagyszombat.
 Trnka thus became one of five who first formed the medical faculty there.
 He continued his service when the university was moved, first to Buda in 1777 and later to Pest, in 1784.
 He switched academic chairs twice, becoming the professor of general pathology in 1781 and of special pathology in 1786.

-19th-century sources describe Trnka's medical career as a distinguished one; for instance Baas (1876) lists him among the eminent physicians of the "older Vienna School".
+19th-century sources describe Trnka's medical career as a distinguished one; for instance Baas (1876) lists him among the eminent medical doctors of the "older Vienna School".
 He was a prolific author.

 Trnka composed music, but apparently composition was only a hobby for him, and he was not judged sufficiently important as a composer to merit an article in the Grove Dictionary of Music and Musicians.
 According to Link, Trnka was a friend of the famous musical patron and organizer Gottfried van Swieten, son of Gerhard.

 He died in Pest on 12 May 1791.